-Henrik Leopold is Assistant Professor for Data Science and Business Intelligence.
+Henrik Leopold is Associate Professor for Data Science and Business Intelligence.
 Before joining KLU in February 2019, he held positions as Assistant Professor at Vrije Universiteit Amsterdam (2015 to 2019) and WU Vienna (2014 to 2015).
 In 2013, he obtained his PhD degree (Dr. rer. pol.) in Information Systems from the Humboldt University of Berlin.
 For his thesis he received the TARGION Dissertation Award 2014 for the best doctoral thesis in the field of Information Management and the runner-up of the McKinsey Business Technology Award 2013.

 In his research, Henrik Leopold is mainly concerned with the interplay between information systems and business processes.
 Such business processes can range from manufacturing a car to delivering a medical service to a patient.
 He is particularly interested in how to leverage technology from the field of artificial intelligence (such as machine learning and natural language processing) to analyze and support the execution of business processes.
 Outcomes of his research range from techniques for the automated analysis of process model collections to novel process mining techniques.
 The results of his research have been published, among others, in the journals IEEE Transactions on Knowledge and Data Engineering, IEEE Transactions on Software Engineering, Decision Support Systems, and Information Systems.